Midwife Support & Care

 What happens when you are discharged from hospital with the baby?

-Dr Parashar will let Jane know that you have gone home and she will contact with you within a few days following discharge.
+Dr Parashar will let the midwife know that you have gone home and she will contact with you within a few days following discharge.
 The timing of her home visit depends on your needs and how your breastfeeding is progressing.
 You can contact her if you have any concerns once you are back home.

 What happens during the postnatal home visit?

 Home visits usually lasts around an hour with the emphasis on breastfeeding support and advice.
-Jane will also discuss your recovery, birth debrief, baby weight and do a full check of the baby.
+Our midwife will also discuss your recovery, birth debrief, baby weight and do a full check of the baby.
 There are always lots of questions from new parents at this stage and a home visit provides a great opportunity to talk about your concerns in the privacy of your home.

 Dr Parashar's Team